iboB/jalog/doc/features.md

 ## Sinks

-Sinks are the places where the log messages "go". `jalog::Sink` is a class with a single pure virtual method which accepts a log entry.
-They are the means to customize and extend the library.
+Sinks are the places where the log messages "go". `jalog::Sink` is a class with two virtual methods to accept a log entry and to flush.
+Sinks are the means to customize and extend the library.

-The library itself provides two "bare-bones" sinks, and additional sinks are available in the [Jalog.Sinklib](sinklib.md) extension library.
+The library itself provides [several general purpose sinks](sinks.md).

 ## Loggers